samia-qadri/basic-chatbot/README.md

 Here is my Python mini-project:
   "Basic Python Chat Bot"

-This is a simple Python-based basic chatbot inspired by ELIZA Eliza was the first conversational chatbot built in the 1960s.
+This is a simple Python-based basic chatbot inspired by ELIZA.
+It doesnot use any built-in library or API, it is a simple version with limited option.
+Eliza was the first conversational chatbot built in the 1960s.
 It was rule-based, modular, and built purely with basic Python logic (no external AI or machine learning models).

 → My chat-bot features: